Best Known For

 Novelist Ken Kesey wrote One Flew Over the Cuckoo's Nest and is credited with helping to usher in the era of psychedelic drugs in the 1960s.

 Answer questions and see how you rank against other players.Play Now

-Ken Kesey was born September 17, 1935 in La Junta, Colorado.
-He attended Stanford University and later served as an experimental subject and aide in a hospital, an experience that led to his novel One Flew over the Cuckoo's Nest.
-It was followed by Sometimes a Great Notion and several works of nonfiction that detailed Kesey's transformation from novelist to guru of the hippie generation.
+Ken Kesey was born September 17, 1935, in La Junta, Colorado.
+He attended Stanford University and later served as an experimental subject and aide in a hospital, an experience that led to his novel One Flew Over the Cuckoo's Nest.
+That book was followed by Sometimes a Great Notion and several works of nonfiction that detailed Kesey's transformation from novelist to guru of the hippie generation.

 © 2013 A+E Networks.
 All rights reserved.

 Sign in with Facebook to see how you and your friends are connected to famous icons.